PhilipDaniels/my-website/RUNNING.md

 Once you have done that, use the `publish` script to build the website into the `public` folder and push all the files to **both** git repos.

+n.b.
+When I first did this I got into a detached HEAD state in the public folder.
+A manual push of HEAD onto the master branch fixed it.